Particle Emitters

 2. In the Properties window, select the Size property.

-3. Input the stud size that you want each particle to be.
+3. Input the size that you want each particle to be.

 Transparency

-The Transparency property sets the opacity of each particle either as a consistent opacity or a NumberSequence.
-A number sequence changes a particle's opacity across its lifetime; it can range anywhere from 0 (totally opaque) to 1 (fully clear).
-For details on how to set particles to either a specific opacity or to a number sequence, follow the instructions in customizing Size.
+The Transparency property sets the opacity of each particle as a consistent value, or as a NumberSequence opacity across its lifetime.
+Opacity can range from 0 (totally opaque) to 1 (fully clear).
+For details on how to set particles to either a specific opacity or to a number sequence, follow the process in customizing Size but use the emitter's Transparency property field instead.

 Static transparency vs. fading in/out